Convex valuations, from Whitney to Nash: Abstract

 \section{Abstract}

 We consider the Whitney problem for valuations: does a smooth $j$-homogeneous translation-invariant valuation on $\R^n$ exist that has given restrictions to a fixed family $S$ of linear subspaces?
 A necessary condition is compatibility: the given valuations must coincide on intersections.
 We show that for $S=\Gr_r(\R^n)$, the grassmannian of $r$-planes, this condition becomes sufficient once $r\geq j+2$.
-This complements the Klain and Schneider uniqueness theorems with an existence statement, and provides a recursive description of the image of the cosine transform.
-Informally speaking, we show that the transition from densities to valuations is localized to codimension $2$.
+This complements the Klain and Schneider uniqueness theorems with an existence statement.
+Informally, the obstruction for a $j$-density to extend to a $j$-homogeneous valuation is localized in a single dimension, namely $j+2$.

 We then look for conditions on $S$ when compatibility is also sufficient for extensibility, in two distinct regimes: finite arrangements of subspaces, and compact submanifolds of the grassmannian.
 In both regimes we find unexpected flexibility.
-As a consequence of the submanifold regime, we prove a Nash-type theorem for valuations on compact manifolds, from which in turn we deduce the existence of Crofton formulas for all smooth valuations on manifolds.
+As a consequence, we prove a Nash-type theorem for valuations on compact manifolds, from which in turn we deduce the existence of Crofton formulas for all smooth valuations on manifolds, answering a question of Fu.
 As an intermediate step of independent interest, we construct Crofton formulas for all odd translation-invariant valuations.